dbactual/thomaspaine/content/pages/resources/life-of-thomas-paine-by-g-vale.md

 ---
-Title: Life of Thomas Paine by G. Vale
+title: Life of Thomas Paine by G. Vale
 ---

                             The Life of Thomas Paine